 Sydney NSW 2001

-Further information in relation to the operation of the GIPA Act can be obtained from the website of the Office of the Information Commissioner: http://www.oic.nsw.gov.au/.
+Further information in relation to the operation of the GIPA Act can be obtained from the NSW Information and Privacy Commission.